When small things matter

 is evident in both the materials and the design.

-The W12 windscreen wiper motor is just as stylish as it is functional and fits perfectly in all kinds of boats.
-It is water sprayproof and can be mounted both inside and outside.
-The W12 is also popular on many land-based vehicles.
+The W12 windscreen wiper motor is just as stylish as it is functional and fits perfectly in most boats and land-based vehicles.
+It is water sprayproof and can be mounted on the inside as well on the outside.

 RG-251 Lever bolt for glass doors